doboszmarzena/JetBrains-Academy---python/README.md

 *Please, try again.*
 The program should stop on the correct answer and print: *Congratulations, have a nice day*! at the end.

-## 4. Fourth project - Credit Calculator:
+## 4. The Fourth project - Credit Calculator:

 **Description**
 Finally, let's add to our calculator the capacity to compute the differentiated payment.
 In such a kind of payment where the part for reducing the credit principal is constant.
 Another part of the payment is for interest repayment and it reduces during the credit term.
 It means that the payment is different each month.